beehive-lab/tornado-insight/README.md

 - Navigate to "Preferences" or "Settings" depending on your operating system.
 - Select "TornadoInsight" from the menu.

-Developers should configure the TornadoVM root directory (i.e. the path to the TornadoVM cloned repository) and the path to `JAVA_HOME` which should be >= JDK 21.
+Developers should configure the TornadoVM root directory (i.e. the path to the TornadoVM cloned repository) and select a JDK which should be >= JDK 21.
 Additionally, developers should indicate a tentative "array size" that can be used by TornadoInsight to  set the size of the input and output arrays of a TornadoVM task.

 ## Limitations